internetarchive/openlibrary/CONTRIBUTING.md

 - **testing the PR** before merging.
 Comment about how you tested in the PR.
 If _any_ changes are made to the PR code, you will have to test it again before merging.
 - **merging (or closing)** the PR.

-We strive for every PR to have an assignee so that nothing gets stuck.
+Each Monday (as of 2022) we triage PRs (excluding drafts) and make sure they have leads assigneed so that nothing gets stuck.